lucastamburlini/FreelanceTips/README.en.md

 - Use of React (bootstrapped with Vite) as the sole technology.
 - Use of images and external resources (with local assets as a last resort).
 - No use of `<a>` HTML elements for routing to provide a SPA (Single Page Application) experience to the user.
+- Infinite scroll for posts and "UP!" button to scroll back to the top of the page.
+- Playwright tests to verify the frontend's correct operation.
+- The possibility of sending an email through a contact form to get in touch with me.

 ## Assigned and Completed Tasks